ditek/Notes/Notes-go.md

 ```

 ## Foreach
 Used to iterate over a slice or a map.
-The type of the index and the value is inferred since we use `:=`.
+The type of the index and the value are inferred since we use `:=`.

 ```go
 for i, v := range nums {}   // We get item index and value